 Could it possibly be the beginning of another school year?
-There can be an eager anticipation of the year ahead as new classes are formed and friendships are renewed.
+There can be an eager anticipation of the year ahead as new classes form and friendships renew.

-Moreover, the beginning of the school year marks the renewal of extra-curricular activities:
+Moreover, the beginning of the school year marks the start of extra-curricular activities:

 - music lessons,

 - dance classes,

 Involvement in these activities can enrich your children’s lives and help them to master increasingly difficult skills.
 They also create a sense of connection to people and a feeling of belonging to organizations and groups that are important to them.